Bachelor of Engineering (Civil and Infrastructure) (Honours)

 Our graduates are highly sought-after in the industry.
 According to the Employment Survey of Graduates of Year 2021 for full-time programmes, 100% graduates were employed within 6 months upon graduation.
 Our past graduates have been employed as Assistant Engineer and Supervisors by global engineering consultancies, MTR Corporation Limited, etc.

 This programme at SHAPE is equivalent to the 3rd and 4th years of the RMIT Bachelor of Engineering (Civil and Infrastructure) (Honours) degree with an entry point to the programme appropriate for Higher Diploma (or equivalent level) in Civil Engineering graduates.

-The programme structure consists of the following 16 modules (also referred as courses), which include 15 core modules and 1 elective:
+The programme structure consists of the following 16 courses, which include 15 core courses and 1 elective:

 - Analysis of Complex Structures